jupyterlab/scipy2019-jupyterlab-tutorial/Exercise-2/Exercise-2.md

 # Exercises 2

+## Markdown + Console

-Follow the instructions below, and experiment along the way as you wish.
+Open "Report.md" and follow the instructions.
+Experiment along the way as you wish.
 Again, if something is not intuitive, or not in the place you expect, please write it down and let us know.

+## Notebook + Console, Notebook + Notebook

+Open Notebook A and B, try to :
+  - right click, "New console for notebook"
+  - Change the current kernel to be "Report.md", or another kernel.
+      - See how stateis shared between documents.

-## Running things
+## Running Terminal and Kernles Tab

+Go to the "Running Terminals and kernels Tabs", see how it lists all the running kernels.
+Use it to stop unnecesary kernels and free up conpute resources.

+## Going further

-- Binding multiple documents to the same kernel
+- How to binding multiple documents to the same kernel
     - Notebook + console workflow
     - Markdown + console workflow
     - Python code file + console workflow